The Lotus Eaters (band)

-The Lotus Eaters are an English new wave band formed in 1982 in Liverpool.
+The Lotus Eaters are an English new wave band formed in 1981 in Liverpool.
 Their debut single, "The First Picture of You", became a hit in the UK and in continental Europe, notably France, Italy, Belgium and Spain.

 History

 Formation and success

-In September 1982, Peter Coyle and Jeremy "Jem" Kelly met for the first time.
-Kelly had been guitarist in the Dance Party with Michael Head and co-founded the Wild Swans in 1980.
-Coyle had previously been in the Jass Babies, who had recorded a session for John Peel's BBC Radio 1 show in 1981.
+The Lotus Eaters was formed in September 1982.
+Jeremy "Jem" Kelly had been guitarist in the Dance Party with Michael Head and co-founded the Wild Swans in 1980.
+Peter Coyle had previously been in the Jass Babies.
+Joined by ex-Wild Swans member Ged Quinn on keyboards, the Jass Babies were offered to record a session for John Peel in August 1982, but before they could fulfill their commitment the band broke up.

-After an invitation to record a Peel session, a number of new songs were created.
-Joined on keyboards by Kelly's fellow ex-Wild Swans member Ged Quinn, drummer Alan Wills and bassist Phil Lucking, the session was recorded in October 1982 and included "The First Picture of You".
+Coyle and Kelly then invited Quinn to join them, extended the line-up with drummer Alan Wills and bassist Phil Lucking, and recorded the Peel session in October 1982 as the Lotus Eaters including the song "The First Picture of You".
 This led to the band being signed by Arista Records.

-Produced by Nigel Gray, "The First Picture of You" became an iconic song for the Lotus Eaters in 1983, giving them a UK hit single before the band had even played a live gig.
+Replacing Wills and Lucking with bassist Michael Dempsey (formerly of the Cure and Associates) and drummer Steve Crease, "The First Picture of You", produced by Nigel Gray, became an iconic song for The Lotus Eaters in 1983, giving them a UK hit single before the band had even played a live gig.
 The band recorded a second session for Peel in October 1983.

 The band's debut studio album, No Sense of Sin, was released in 1984 on Arista subsidiary Sylvan Records, preceded by two further singles, "You Don't Need Someone New" and "Out on Your Own".
-Both of these songs hit the top 100 of the UK Singles Chart, but owing to difficulties with producers and marketing, the impact of "The First Picture of You" was not repeated in the UK.
+Both songs hit the top 100 of the UK Singles Chart, but owing to difficulties with producers and marketing, the impact of "The First Picture of You" was not repeated in the UK.
+"It Hurts", produced by Kelly, was released in February 1985 and was a hit in Italy, then again in 1995, when it was covered by Italian pop-band T.Y.P.I.C.A.L.

 Line-up changes and disbandment

-After Quinn left, Coyle and Kelly recruited bassist Michael Dempsey (the Cure, Associates), keyboard player Stephen Emmer (formerly of Minny Pops and Associates) and drummer Steve Crease.
-The Lotus Eaters toured extensively in the UK, France and Italy before going on hiatus in 1985 after parting ways with Arista.
-"It Hurts", their final single, charted in the Italian Top 5 that year, but the band had already split up, leaving a promotional video featuring footage of Louise Brooks to represent them.
+The Lotus Eaters toured extensively in the UK, France and Italy unveiling many new songs with a stronger sound and visual image which would have probably made an impact had a new album been released then but the band went on hiatus in 1986 after Quinn had departed (replaced by keyboard player Stephen Emmer, formerly of Minny Pops) and parting ways with Arista.
+"It Hurts", their final single, charted in the Italian Top 5 that year, promoted by a black and white video featuring footage of Louise Brooks and some heavily stylised appearance of the band.
+However, no further release took place that year and by mid-86, the split was confirmed.